 Yes always.
-Each part of the Plastering or Decorating procedure is listed and is normally itemised per room.
+Each part of the Plastering or Decorating procedure is listed and is normally itemize per room.

 Do you have references?

-Yes, we can supply you with at least two references with our quotation for you to contact if you feel it necessary.
+Yes, we can supply you with at least two references with our quotation for you to contact.

 Do you have insurance?